stacscan/stacs-docs/configuration/ignore-lists.md

 * By finding offset (in bytes).

-STACS allows these types to be combined to provide fine-grained control over suppressions, in order to try and prevent accidental suppression of future issues.
-Please see the appropriate sections below for more information on each of these types.
+STACS allows these types to be combined to provide fine-grained control over suppressions.
+Please see the appropriate "Types" section(s) below for more information on each of these types.

+### Types
+{: .fs-6 }

 #### By MD5 hash
 {: .fs-5 }